Matthew Stafford Player Prop Bets for the NFL Playoffs | Los Angeles vs. Tampa Bay 1/23/2022

 - Stafford tacked on 22 yards on six carries while rushing for one touchdown.

-- Stafford has thrown for 749 passing yards over his last three games (249.7 per game) and has a 71.4% completion percentage (60-of-84), throwing seven touchdown passes with four interceptions.
+- Stafford has thrown for 749 yards (249.7 ypg) to lead Los Angeles, completing 71.4% of his passes and collecting seven touchdown passes and four interceptions over his last three appearances.

-- He has tacked on 21 rushing yards on seven carries with one touchdown, averaging 7.0 yards per game.
+- He's also rushed seven times for 21 yards and one touchdown, averaging 7.0 yards per game.

 Stafford's Los Angeles Teammates